All of Bath’s big-ticket sites are within orbit of the Bird, which is perched on Pulteney Road, overlooking Bath Abbey and the Recreation Ground.

 Trains run direct from London Paddington to Bath Spa station; from there, the hotel is a 15-minute walk away.
 If you’re travelling from Bristol, the station is one stop away from Bristol Temple Meads.

 From London, the hotel is roughly a three-hour drive away via the M4 – once you’ve left the city behind the drive is verdantly scenic, passing through the North Wessex Downs.
 From Bristol the drive is less than an hour via the A4.
-There’s parking onsite for £15 a vehicle, each day (check-out at 11am).
+There’s free parking onsite (check-out at 11am).

 Worth getting out of bed for